 I’ve been fortunate to have the freedom to create and currently run a program called The Young Men’s Initiative, which helps 8th grade young men reach their full leadership potential.
 This is accomplished (or at least attempted) through weekly meetings where we discuss everything meaningful in their lives, they mentor/tutor elementary kids, go on trips to universities and high schools, benefit from local leaders’ coming in, helping and working with disabled students, and we even went scuba diving!
 I plan on bringing this up a lot.

 My wife is also a teacher who works in a private K-12 building.
-She’s an incredible PE teacher who I think in the future will have a lot to contribute to this site.
+She’s an incredible PE teacher and an amazing partner and mom of two (almost 3!) kids.

 I hope I can help other teachers who have questions about anything and everything in and out of the classroom.
 I want to bring real life examples and scenarios, lessons and practices, mistakes and successes out in the open so we can all learn and help make this profession better than when we found it.